What Is Basic Income?

 Stimulate growth by redistributing cash towards those who are more likely to spend it.

 Promote entrepreneurship by decreasing risk.

 Increase the bargaining power of workers and reduce inequality.

-Support a series of social benefits, including improved physical and mental health, educational and familial outcomes, and reduce crime.
+Bring about a variety of social benefits, including improved physical and mental health, improved educational and familial outcomes, and reductions in crime.

-Decrease the bureaucratic inefficiencies of welfare provision by combining patchwork income support programs into a single program.
+Decrease the bureaucratic inefficiencies of welfare provision by merging patchwork income support programs into a single program.

 Skeptics argue that a basic income could: